sunmughan/corona_tracker-awareness_app/README.md

 Kindly contact me: sunmughan@gmail.com

 ## Note ##
-Due to huge amount of projects i will not commit changes in this repository but i will keep releqsing new updates here.
+Due to huge amount of projects i will not commit changes in this repository but i will keep releasing new updates here.
 Sources will be out if requested for educational or healthcare purpose with new changelogs.

 ## Credits ##
 * Sunmughan Swamy